Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Mango Languages, on the other hand, has just two plans.
 This takes the form of a single language plan and an “all languages” plan, which gives you access to all 70 of their languages.

 Thus, in terms of cost, it’s pretty close here.
-Assuming you’re just looking for access to a single language, these two programs are within a dollar or so of each other.
+Assuming you’re just looking for access to a single language, technically Babbel is the cheaper option.

 However, one thing I do need to note here is that Babbel seems to be much more aggressive in their discounting than Mango Languages.